 American University (AU) is now offering high school students the opportunity to pursue their interests in greater depth by enrolling in 1-credit online courses covering a range of topics, from global public health and law to biotechnology and public speaking.
-By enrolling in an AU credit-bearing course, you will enjoy a stimulating, innovative, and personalized college-level learning experience especially tailored to high school students.
-Students will access their course via AU's Blackboard platform at hours that suit their own schedules and will have 30 days to complete all assignments.
+By enrolling in an AU credit-bearing course, you will enjoy a stimulating, rigorous, and personalized college-level learning experience especially tailored to high school students.
+Students will access their course via AU's Canvas platform at hours that suit their own schedules and will have 30 days to complete all assignments.

 Eligibility: Rising sophomores, juniors, and seniors with a minimum 3.0 GPA.